ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 The example command below will build the package and run it locally.

->**Info:** This will use the GraalVM you installed on your machine to build the native image and make the generated executable compatible with your machine.

 ```bash
 $ bal build --cloud="azure_functions_local" --native
 ```

+>**Info:** This will use the GraalVM you installed on your machine to build the native image and make the generated executable compatible with your machine.

 #### Build for the cloud

 The example command below will build the package for the Azure Functions cloud.

->**Info:** This will perform the compilation inside the Docker image to make it compatible with the Azure Functions cloud environment.

 ```bash
 $ bal build --cloud="azure_functions" --graalvm
 ```

+>**Info:** This will perform the compilation inside the Docker image to make it compatible with the Azure Functions cloud environment.

-### Deploy the function for the native approach
+### Deploy the function

 You can either deploy the Azure Functions package locally or on the Azure Functions cloud.